robotjackie/portfolio/_projects/04_Arduino_cam.md

 - Mega clone

-- Pro Mini)
+- Pro Mini

-- [Particle Photon](https://docs.particle.io/datasheets/photon-datasheet/) (Arduino-code compatible microprocessor with built-in WiFi and online IDE).
+- [Particle Photon](https://docs.particle.io/datasheets/photon-datasheet/) (Arduino-code compatible microprocessor with a built-in WiFi chip and online IDE).

 I bought many of my Arduino clones from [ValueHobby](www.valuehobby.com/arduino-and-cnc.html), a warehouse/store near Chicago O'Hare Airport which sells very cheap Arduino clones and other electronic components from China in the $2-5 range.
 From Northwestern, ValueHobby is a 40 minute drive, and they offer standard ground shipping (probably 3 days).
 I couldn't wait so I drove there to pick up my parts the day I ordered them.